-Answer: Under section 850.404(b) of the Outbound Rules, the Treasury Department may contact a U.S. person submitter who has filed a notification with questions or document requests related to the transaction or compliance with the Outbound Rules.
+Answer: Under section 850.404(b), the Treasury Department may contact a U.S. person submitter who has filed a notification with questions or document requests related to the transaction or compliance with the Outbound Rules.
 However, apart from receiving an acknowledgment of receipt of a notification from the Treasury Department, a submitter should not expect to receive any confirmation from the Treasury Department with respect to the notification or its status.